33 Classic Movies That Are Truly Timeless

 Memorable quote: “Danger always strikes when everything seems fine.”

-If you’re a movie buff with a penchant for action, Seven Samurai is likely on your list of cult-classic movies.
-Written and directed by renowned Japanese filmmaker Akira Kurosawa, the film isn’t just about its beautifully shot fight scenes; there’s also real meaning in the screenplay.
-The story focuses on an impoverished village that enlists the help of samurais to defend their homes from being pillaged.
-The movie introduced viewers to a different type of cinematic experience, as well as a different culture, and it influenced a wide range of movies, from cutting-edge films like The Matrix to animations like A Bug’s Life.
+If you’re a movie buff with a penchant for action, Seven Samurai can’t be missed.
+Written and directed by renowned Japanese filmmaker Akira Kurosawa, the film isn’t just glorious because of its beautifully shot fight scenes; there’s also real meaning in the screenplay.
+The story focuses on an impoverished Japanese village in the 16th century that enlists the help of samurais to defend their homes from being pillaged.
+The movie has influenced everything from the American Western The Magnificent Seven to contemporary cutting-edge offerings like The Matrix.

 Gone with the Wind